TODAY MY POWER STEERING WENT.

 2003 Hyundai Accent • 120,000 miles

-Today my power steering went.
-I bought it to someone farely knowledgable about cars and they told me it was the return valve that was leaking(it was a rusted metal line that went from under where you top off your power steering fluid over the radiatior fan to the bottom of the nose of my car).
+Please help!
+My question really is is the return valve the part I need?
+And is that readily available at most popular automotive chains?
+I bought it to someone fairly knowledgeable about cars and they told me it was the return valve that was leaking(it was a rusted metal line that went from under where you top off your power steering fluid over the radiator fan to the bottom of the nose of my car).
 I called napa (who were incredibly rude) and they told me that all that they had was pressure valves and they did not know if that was what was looking for.
-My question really is is the return valve the part i need? and is that readily available at most popular automotive chains?
+My question really is is the return valve the part I need?
+And is that readily available at most popular automotive chains?

 It sounds correct to me.
 However, that is most likely a dealer part.
 I doubt parts stores will have it.